-Press the eject button ( ) to remove the disc.
-If you eject the disc, but do not remove it from the slot, the system will automatically reload the disc after 10 seconds and put it in pause mode.
-To begin playing, press the CD button.
+Press the eject button ( A ) to remove the disc.
+If you eject the disc, but do not remove it from the slot, the system will automatically reload the disc after 10 seconds and begin playing.

 You can also eject the disc when the ignition switch is off.